Max Hodann: Life

 Max Hodann was born in Neisse, Upper Silesia, the son of a military doctor.
 After his father died in 1899, Hodann and his mother moved to Berlin, then to Meran in the Tyrol, and back to Berlin in 1904.
 He was educated at a Berlin gymnasium and took part in the German Youth Movement.
-He studied medicine at the University of Berlin, graduating (after interruption to for army service in World War I) in 1919.
+He studied medicine at the University of Berlin, graduating (after interruption for army service in World War I) in 1919.

 Hodann was a medical health officer in Reinickendorf, Berlin from 1922 to 1923.
 He worked at Magnus Hirschfeld's Institute for Sexual Science from 1926 to 1929 as head of sexual counseling and the "eugenic department for mother and child" He organized public question-and-answer sex education evenings, and wrote several sex education publications which were temporarily banned.
 He was a member of the Association of Socialist Physicians and the National League for Birth Control and Sexual Hygiene in Weimar Germany.

 Hodann was arrested in February 1933, and detained without trial for several months.
 He crossed the border to Switzerland, staying briefly in France, the Netherlands and Denmark before living in England, where he was unsuccessful in efforts to set up an Institute.
 Moving to Norway, where he was financially supported by the Norwegian workers' organization Workers' Justice Fund (Arbeidernes justisfond), he published articles on family and sexuality in the Norwegian workers' press.
 After visiting Palestine in 1934, he co-authored a book with Lise Lindbæk about the Jewish return to Palestine.
 He worked as a military doctor in Spain during the Civil War from 1937 to 1938, returning to Norway and publishing a children's novel in Norwegian under the pseudonym Henry M. Dawes.
 Shortly before the German invasion of Norway in 1940, he moved to Sweden.
 There he published a novel worked with German military deserters, as well as with the Swedish Association for Sexuality Education (RFSU).
 He died from an asthma attack in Stockholm on 17 December 1946.
 There are papers at the Archives of the Swedish Municipal Workers' Union in Stockholm.